ESCOMP/CISM/tests/new/README.md

-How to create a new CISM test
+Hw to create a new CISM test
 =============================

+Note: For setting up the experiments on an NCAR computing environment, follow the steps in the README.NCAR_HPC file in the tests directory.

 This directory contains a new test template called `runTest.py` which should be used to create a new test in CISM.
 This template is based off of the